timmPrice/riceboard/README.md

 This keyboard is heavily inspired by other split keyboards such as the [ferris sweep](https://github.com/davidphilipbarr/Sweep).
 It gets its name because recently I've been interested in *ricing* linux.
 It needs a better name, I'm open to suggestions.

-**Attention** this is a *minimum viable product*, and is  merely an experiment for me to learn the qmk software package and see if I even like using minimal split keyboards.
+**Attention** this is a *minimum viable product*, and is  merely an experiment for me to learn the qmk software package, how keyboards work, and to see if I even like using split minimal keyboards.
 An improved version with a pcb and nicer case is being worked on!
-I have lots of ideas for improvements such as where I'll be adding some extra keys
- I have lots of ideas for improvements such as where I'll be adding some extra keys
+And I have lots of ideas for improvements such as adding some extra keys and better usage of software layers.

 ## To flash firmware ##